Stroke Side Effects: Crying and Laughing Uncontrollably

 Recognize Signs of Stroke and Act F.A.S.T.

-Stroke Therapy Exercises for Upper and Lower Body [Video]
+Stroke Therapy Exercises for Upper and Lower Body

-stroke therapy exercises
+Stroke therapy exercises for seniors.

 Rehab helps stroke survivors regain abilities Rehabilitation and physical therapy help stroke survivors relearn skills that are lost when parts of their brain are damaged.
 Rehab also teaches new ways of doing things to compensate for disabilities or create new brain pathways for that skill.
 For example, learning to coordinate leg muscles to walk or learning to dress with only one arm.…